 OGIS Director Miriam Nisbet opened our doors for the first time on September 9, 2009.
 Though it feels like those five years flashed by, we’ve accomplished quite a bit as one of the newest offices at the National Archives and Records Administration (NARA).
 Here are just a few of the achievements we’re celebrating this month: […]

 Do you find yourself locked in disputes with FOIA requesters (or agency colleagues)?
 Would you like to learn constructive ways to resolve or avoid disputes in the future?
 OGIS will present a training session designed to help FOIA professionals develop dispute resolution skills on Wednesday, July 9, 2014 at the Archives building on Constitution Avenue […]

 The OGIS team is expanding, adding an additional three positions to the staff at its Washington, D.C. office.
 Two of the new positions will be part of OGIS’s review team, which works to review agencies’ FOIA policies, procedures and compliance.
 One position will carry out OGIS’s mediation services, working with agencies and requesters to prevent […]

 This year’s American Society of Access Professionals (ASAP) Annual Training Conference included a panel titled “FOIA and Dispute Resolution.”
 The panel included Kathy Ray from the Department of Transportation and Brad Heath, a USA Today reporter and frequent FOIA requester.
 The session was completely full, and there were lots of questions and excellent discussion.
 The […]

-Posted by Carrie McGuire on March 18, 2013, under About FOIA, About OGIS, Alternative dispute resolution, Best practices, FOIA Public Liaisons, Mediation services, OGIS events, Ombudsman, Team approach.
+Posted by Carrie McGuire on May 14, 2014, under About FOIA, About OGIS, Alternative dispute resolution, Best practices, FOIA Public Liaisons, Mediation services, OGIS events, Ombudsman, Team approach.